fablabnbg/inkscape-silhouette/README.md

 * Implement the triangle in a square test cut.

-* Find out, if inkscape could keep the current selection, after running an extension.
-It is not nice, that the selection gets deselected, and I have to close and reopen the extension dialogue to re-activate a selection.
-  Idea: Maybe add an option to auto-remember old selections, if it is still the same document and there is no new selection.

 * test MatFree cutting strategy with the WC-Wunderbach-Wimpern font, which is especially well suited as a test-case.
 * improve MatFree cutting by finding a better scan sort algorithm.